DavidPotter/MacConfig/README.markdown

 ## Terminal

-Do this to support the Home and End keys in Terminal:
+By default the Home and End keys don't do anything in Terminal.
+The following procedure will modify their behavior to be like in Windows.

 1. Bring up preferences on Terminal
 2. Switch to the Profiles tab